cabinetoffice/gap-automated-tests/README.md

 ### Logging actions

 You should log every major action that you perform, particularly if this action takes a while.
 You don't need to log every assertion, but having periodic logs helps us check that the tests are running correctly during the run on GitHub Actions.

+Ideally you will put both the title/summary of the test as well as the specific action you're performing.

 There are examples in the apply journeys of the types of things that should be logged, e.g.

 ```js
 it("Can apply for a V1 Grant", () => {